10 Best HVAC Companies in Ballston, NY

 It takes between one and three days to have your HVAC system installed or replaced.
 If you only need a furnace or a single air conditioning unit, this may take anywhere from a few hours up to two days.
 This timeline will be affected by the size of your house, the accessibility of your system, and any issues your technician runs into.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 In Ballston, you'll probably be fine with a unit that's on the lower end of this range.
-For homes over 1,000 square feet, central air will be more effective than window units for cooling.
+For homes over 1,000 square feet, central air will usually be more effective than window units for cooling.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

 There are a number of ways you can make your HVAC system more energy-efficient: